Do your Marigolds look pale-dry, spotted, and jagged even under proper care? It could be the result of some invaders eating your Marigolds.

 In such cases, spray diluted rubbing alcohol on the insects or DIY the spray by mixing water with 70% alcohol.
 The earwigs would die in contact with the chemicals.

-As roses, dahlias, and ivy harbor more pests, grow your Marigold away from them.
+As roses, dahlias, and ivy harbor more pests, grow your Marigold flower away from them to enjoy its benefits.

 Adding to it, remove all the debris and weeds around the plant that could potentially favor pest growth.

 You know it’s the grasshopper devouring your Marigold by observing the damage pattern.

 Meanwhile, these pests are most active during the early summer to late fall when the Marigolds bloom.

 Even when the bloom fades away, they cunningly feed on leaves, foliage, and whatever is available.

 Once the infestation is severe, controlling them becomes nearly impossible due to high mobility and reproduction.

 The best way to check the grasshopper population from eating the Marigolds is its natural predator, the bird.